 - Rewriting or rereading

-Checking (many times)
+Checking many things (many times)

-- Checking locks on automobile or home
+- Locks on automobiles or at home

 - Checking that you did not harm anyone